mcrec/EMA/README.md

 # EMA
-Music Emotion Dataset
+Music Emotion Dataset is a library of original music audio data.
-The dataset is classified by emotion
+The data are collected and organizatied from music platforms.
-The original data are collected and organizatied from music websites.
+The dataset is just used for scientific research.
-The dataset is just used for research
+The download link is https://drive.google.com/drive/quota.